How to Change the Father on a Child’s Birth Certificate – Legal Steps

 Paternity Testing When the Mother Is Married

-The Intricacies of Changing the Father on a Birth Certificate
+Steps to Changing the Father on a Birth Certificate

 Important Considerations for Out-of-Wedlock Fathers

-Navigating the Timeline and Benefits
+Navigating Timelines and Benefits

 Follow us on Instagram and Twitter!
 If you have questions about paternity tests or other DNA testing services, please contact our Client Support Center at 302-529-1789, Mon-Sunday from 8:00 AM to 9:00 PM Eastern Time.
 Our friendly, expert representatives are ready and happy to help.
 Get answers anytime by visiting our Help Center.